-Over the course of the next four years, several missions were launched.
+Over the course of the next four years, several missions launched.
 Two of these missed Mars entirely and are probably still adrift somewhere within the solar system.
-One, Mars 7 Lander, is said to be in solar orbit.
-In 1975 a breakthrough in Martian exploration was achieved when NASA sent a pair of probes which likely made all previous failures worth it.
+Mars 7 Lander is probably in solar orbit.
+In 1975, a breakthrough in Martian exploration came about when NASA sent a pair of probes that made up for all the previous failures.
 The Viking probes were the first real success story, sending back in excess of 16,000 images, including the notorious Cydonia photos.
 After Viking 1 and 2, it seemed the Great Galactic Ghoul went back to work.
 It would be almost 20 years after this that another probe was a success.

 Japan Attempts a Mars Mission

-In 1998, a new nation tried their luck with a probe, however, they too had a failed Mars mission.
-The Japanese probe, Nozomi, was lost when fuel problems contributed to the probe’s failure to properly insert into Mars orbit.
+In 1998, a new nation tried their luck with a probe.
+However, they too suffered a failed Mars mission.
+The Japanese probe, Nozomi, got lost when fuel problems contributed to the probe’s failure to properly insert into Mars orbit.
 To date, this marked the beginning and end of Japan’s efforts to study the Red Planet.
-Since the launch of Nozomi, both the European Space Agency (ESA) and India have made launches toward the Red Planet.
-Both were deemed to be a success, but the ESA Beagle 2 lander failed to touch down on the surface of Mars.
-The India probe was the last mission that was sent to Mars back in 2013.
+Since the launch of Nozomi, both the European Space Agency (ESA) and India have made launches toward Mars.
+Both were a success.
+However, the ESA Beagle 2 lander failed to touch down on the surface of Mars.
+The India probe was the last mission that went to Mars back in 2013.

 Mars and The Galactic Ghoul in Action

 In the early days of Martian exploration, an idea began to develop that intent was behind these failures.
 What started as a probable joke quickly gained recognition outside of space agencies, and an entire conspiracy theory erupted behind the so-called Great Galactic Ghoul.
-There can be little doubt that plenty of unforeseen technical issues may have plagued hardware such as a planetary lander and something not expected to happen had happened.
+There can be little doubt that plenty of unforeseen technical issues plagued NASA’s hardware.
 Other causes could be nothing more than basic human error.
-This could explain fates that befell certain probes or missions, but some of these historic probes have disappeared completely.
+This could explain fates that befell certain probes or missions.
+Some of these historic probes have disappeared completely.
+The media suggested that the Great Galactic Ghoul ushered them away from Earth’s control.